 Erebus and black Night emerge from Chaos, and Night begets Aether and Day from her union with Erebus.
 Primordial concepts creating the order of the perceived universe.
 Starry Heaven comes next, blanketing and equal to Earth.

-From the union of Earth and Heaven monsters and the earliest gods are born: Oceanus, Coeus, Hyperion, Rhea, Tethys, and the youngest born is Cronos.
+From the union of Earth (Gaia) and Heaven (Ouranos) monsters and the earliest gods are born: Oceanus, Coeus, Hyperion, Rhea, Tethys, and the youngest born is Cronos.
 Heaven continued to press upon fecund mother Earth.
-She then gave birth to monsters, the Cyclopes, hundred armed and fifty-headed Cottus, Briareos, and Gyes.
+She then gave birth to monsters; the one-eyed Cyclopes, and Cottus, Briareos, and Gyes, each hundred armed and fifty-headed.
 Heaven hated them and shoved them back inside Earth and he would not suffer them to come into the light.
 Vast Earth groaned.
 Suppressed fertility becomes violence.

 and a white foam spread around them from the immortal flesh, and in it there grew a maiden. … gods and men call Aphrodite, and the foam-born goddess …